gradle/gradle/design-docs/unified-configuration-and-task-model.md

 > UNANSWERED.

+## Story: Plugin author unit tests plugin that declares model elements

+This story adds a mechanism that plugin authors can use to test that their model declaring plugin is interpreted by Gradle in the way that they expect.

+Mock up:

+    package org.gradle.model.test

+    abstract class ModelFixture {

+      static interface class Builder {
+          Builder addSource(Class<?> source); // throws if source is invalid ModelFixture build();
+        }
+      }

+      static Builder builder() {
+        // …
+      }

+      // Methods return fully configured/finalized object

+      Object get(String path);
+      <T> get(Class<T> type);
+      <T> get(Class<T> type, String path);
+      <T> get(ModelType<T> type);
+      <T> get(ModelType<T> type, String path);
+    }

+Example test:

+    when:
+    def builder = ModelFixture.builder()
+    builder.add(MyPlugin)
+    def fixture = builder.build()

+    then:
+    fixture.get(MyModelElement).var == "value"

+To make this more useful the builder should be able to take mocks and other kinds of object _instances_ (not possible with the current APIs because rule sources are static).
+This will happen later.

+This story will require making `ModelType` (or some facade) public.

+### Test Coverage

+- Can add one or more plugin sources, and successfully retrieve model element
+- Can add one or more plugin sources, and successfully retrieve model element by one of its many readable views
+- model rule execution failure (e.g. attempt to execute rule where not all inputs can be bound) throws useful exception
+- Can retrieve model element via compatible generic type
+- Methods not taking a model path fail when multiple candidates for type exist

+### Open Questions

+- Shortcut methods for building from a list of sources? (i.e. instead of additive builder)

 ## Story: Plugin defines tasks using model as input

 Introduce some mechanism where a plugin can static declare a rule to define tasks using its model object as input.